kennege/ABudgetCalculator/README.md

-# A Simple Budget Calculator
+# A Budget Calculator

-An in-progress attempt to make a simple budgeting website.
+An in-progress attempt to make a budget creating and tracking website.